A Beginner's Guide to Real Estate Investment Trusts (REIT)

 REITs or real estate investment trusts are shares of real estate companies investors can buy.
 By investing in REITs, investors indirectly invest in real estate.
 Since you own a fraction of the company, you own the real estate they invested in, but you don't have to do any of the work a landlord would do.

-REITs sometimes invest in the equity side of commercial real estate, such as apartment buildings, office buildings, and retail real estate.
+REITs sometimes invest in the equity side of commercial properties, such as apartment buildings, office buildings, and retail real estate.
 They can also invest in the debt side of real estate investing, acting as the lender for real estate developers or builders, helping them finance real estate.
 These are called mortgage REITs.

 Both equity REITs and mortgage REITs may pay dividend income.
 It depends on the type of investment and how the REIT handles them.
 Some REITs pay dividend income monthly, quarterly, or annually yet others reinvest the money back into the investment until maturity.